biaTrivillin/true-friend/README.md

   <img src="assets/btn.gif" width="500px">
 </div><br><br>

-- Implementation of the "Services" section to provide **quick and intuitive navigation** through various sections of the page, all with just one click.
+- Implementation of the "Our Services" section to provide **quick and intuitive navigation** through various sections of the page, all with just one click.
 <div align="center">
   <img src="assets/nav.gif" width="500px">
 </div><br><br>